Insider trading: Trading on information in general

 In the United States and most non-European jurisdictions, not all trading on non-public information is illegal insider trading.
 For example, a person in a restaurant who hears the CEO of Company A at the next table tell the CFO that the company's profits will be higher than expected and then buys the stock is not guilty of insider trading—unless he or she had some closer connection to the company or company officers.
 However, even where the tippee is not himself an insider, where the tippee knows that the information is non-public and the information is paid for, or the tipper receives a benefit for giving it, then in the broader-scope jurisdictions the subsequent trading is illegal.

 Notwithstanding, information about a tender offer (usually regarding a merger or acquisition) is held to a higher standard.
 If this type of information is obtained (directly or indirectly) and there is reason to believe it is nonpublic, there is a duty to disclose it or abstain from trading.

 In the United States in addition to civil penalties, the trader may also be subject to criminal prosecution for fraud or where SEC regulations have been broken, the U.S. Department of Justice (DOJ) may be called to conduct an independent parallel investigation.
 If the DOJ finds criminal wrongdoing, the department may file criminal charges.

 Commercialisation

 The advent of the Internet has provided a forum for the commercialisation of trading on insider information.
 In 2016 a number of dark web sites were identified as marketplaces where such non-public information was bought and sold.
 At least one such site used bitcoin to avoid currency restrictions and to impede tracking.
 Such sites also provide a place for soliciting for corporate informants, where non-public information may be used for purposes other than stock trading.

+Legislative trading

+Politicians are not insiders in the traditional sense, because they do not have access to company-internal information.
+However, legislators know substantially more than retail investors about imminent or possible corporate regulation.
+Empirically, U.S. Congresspersons trade more when the legislature is in session and in periods with higher geopolitical risk.